SavinoLongoPhD/DMC_basic/README.md

 Two-nuclei: H_2^+, HeH+, H2, LiH.
 Three-nuclei: H_3^+, LiD_2^+

-Released as a teaching tool for the class "Spectroscopy and Computer Modeling of Molecular Systems", M.S.
+This version was developed as a teaching tool for the class "Spectroscopy and Computer Modeling of Molecular Systems", M.S.
 Physics, Bari University, Italy.

 The program: DMC_Basic.f
 Language: fortran77